Narconomics: How to Run a Drug Cartel book cover

 Who Should Read Narconomics: How to Run a Drug Cartel?

-This book is perfect for anyone interested in economics and looking to gain actionable insights in a short read.
+This book is perfect for anyone interested in general and looking to gain actionable insights in a short read.
 Whether you're a student, professional, or lifelong learner, the key ideas from Narconomics: How to Run a Drug Cartel by Tom Wainwright will help you think differently.

-• Readers who enjoy economics and want practical takeaways
+• Readers who enjoy general and want practical takeaways

 • Professionals looking to apply new ideas to their work and life